nkizito92/nkizito92.github.io/_posts/2020-01-25-my_sinatra_project.markdown

 ---
 layout: post
 title:      "My Sinatra Project"
-date:       2020-01-25 05:34:21 +0000
+date:       2020-01-25 00:34:22 -0500
 permalink:  my_sinatra_project
 ---

 ## Graduate Goals

-First and for most working on this project was a lot of fun.
+First and foremost working on this project was a lot of fun.
 During the process, I've learned many tricks and trades that will be quite useful in the future.
 The first trick I learned was how to check to see if every code is work without the need for testing.
 Second, was how to bypass some features through a hack sort of.
 Third, was how to secure your code properly so no outside source can come in from the back door.

 While, I was working on this project, I was wondering how I could use a debugger called 'pry' to check and see if my line of code is working.
 Well, the first thought that came to mind was run 'rspec' in the terminal. 😂😂 that didn't work because there is no test created in the 'spec' file to check specific code.
 My next thought was maybe in one of my get request I should put 'binding.pry' and run 'rackup' or 'shotgun' it may work. 🧐 Getting closer, now all I need to do is go to the browser and type the route I place the code 'binding.pry' in.